 Wash the face with a gentle cleanser, then pat dry (don’t rub) with a clean towel.
 There are many exfoliation cleansers that contain micro-beads that will buff the skin and leave it smooth and ready for makeup application.
-Many will wipe the face with a cotton ball that’s been dipped in toner, this makes pores appears smaller.
+Many will wipe the face with a cotton ball that’s been dipped in the toner, this makes pores appears smaller.

 Apply a Good Moisturizer

 When it comes to choosing a moisturizer, one will quickly find there are more options than they imagined.
 Choose one that is good for the skin type and with no unnatural additives.
-There is oily, dry and combination types for the various skin conditions.
+There are oily, dry and combination types for the various skin conditions.
 Apply it gently in a circular motion, all over the face.